nodejs/inclusivity/docs/POLICY_ROLES_RESPONSIBILITIES.md

 - Have **INSERT PERMISSION/ORG LEVEL INFORMATION HERE** access on github.
 - Has priority for participation in working group meetings (because there are limited slots available in google hangouts).

-### Collaborator
+### Contributor
-Collaborators are people who contribute to the inclusivity working group, but do not have specific responsibilities and commitments.
+Contributors are people who contribute to the inclusivity working group, but do not have specific responsibilities and commitments.

-#### Becoming a collaborator
+#### Becoming a contributor
-**QUESTION FOR PR: Do we have a policy for becoming a collaborator?
+**QUESTION FOR PR: Do we have a policy for becoming a contributor?
 Should we?
 How does this work?**

 ### Responsibilities

-Collaborators do not have any specific time or deliverable commitments.
+Contributors do not have any specific time or deliverable commitments.
 They may contribute to the working group as much or as little as they like.

-Collaborator contributions may include, but are not limited to:
+Contributor contributions may include, but are not limited to:

 - Making pull requests on the inclusivity repository.
 - Contribution to discussions on issues and pull requests in the inclusivity repository.